maple-labs/maple-docs/maple-sdk/usage-guide.md

 ```

 ## Interacting with Contracts
 Once you are connected to a contract, you can call any of its available methods using the `contract` instance.
-The `maple-js` contracts use TypeChain, enabling you to see all available methods using intellisense in your IDE.
+The `maple-js` contracts use TypeChain, enabling you to see all available methods using IntelliSense in your IDE.

 **Querying Contract Data**